projectarkc/arkc-server/README.md

 ##Setup and Requirement

-Running ArkC-Client requires Python 3 and Twisted.
+Running ArkC-Server requires Python 3 and Twisted.
 A virtual environment is generally recommended.

 For Debian or Ubuntu users: